KittyGiraudel/sass-guidelines/index.md

 ## Other preprocessors

 Sass is a preprocessor among others.
 Its most serious competitor has to be [LESS](http://lesscss.org/), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap](http://getbootstrap.com/) using it.
-There is also Stylus which is kind of the nerdy unrestricting version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.
+There is also Stylus which is kind of the nerdy unrestricted version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.

 Now *why choosing Sass over LESS or another preprocessor* is still a valid question as of today.
-Not so long ago, we use to recommand Sass for Ruby-based projects because it was first made in Ruby and went well with Ruby on Rails.
+Not so long ago, we use to recommend Sass for Ruby-based projects because it was first made in Ruby and went well with Ruby on Rails.
 Now that LibSass has caught up (or so) on original Sass, this is no longer a relevant advice.

 What I do like with Sass, it is its conservative aspect regarding CSS.
-Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extra features on top of a language that is not intented to support any logical aspect.
+Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extra features on top of a language that is not intended to support any logical aspect.
 It is a software aiming at solving actual issues; helping writing CSS where CSS shows some weakness.

 Preprocessors aside, we should also mention postprocessors, which have known quite a good exposure of the last few months especially thanks to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
 Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else than upcoming CSS syntax.